Vehicle warranties are confusing; some are comprehensive, others are very specific, and it can be hard to tell what you have. Here are our best tips.

 4. Emergency Kit

 Having a simple emergency kit put together and kept in your car is a great way to keep you safe.
 Once assembled, just leave the kit in your vehicle in case of emergency.
-In a duffel bag or backpack, put jumper cables, flashlight, batteries, flat tire repair kit, flares, simple first aid kit, bottled water, sunscreen and a small fire extinguisher.
+In a duffel bag or backpack, put jumper cables, flashlight, batteries, flat tire repair kit, flares, a simple first aid kit, bottled water, sunscreen and a small fire extinguisher.
 To round out your kit for the winter months, add a blanket, snacks such as protein bars, and chemical hand warmers.

 5. Access to a Mechanic